Paisseon/K1ModManager/README.md

 # WIP

 The app is fully completed, and I am now testing the build in-game.

-As of finding the Star Map on Dantooine, everything is working as expected.
+**Current Progress**: Just entered Dune Sea for the first time on Tatooine.
+Already did swoop racing and started Bastila's side quest.

+**Playing as a**: Female light-side Scoundrel 1/Consular X. Bastila route ofc.
+Doing *every* sidequest.

+**Issues Encountered**
+- The UI labels are for desktop, e.g. Auto Run is called Mouse Look.
+No impact on mechanics.            | Culprit: K1CP?
+- Some weapons, e.g. Sith Assassin Pistol, have black boxes for icons.
+No impact on in-game appearance. | Culprit: HD Blasters
+- Helena Shan does not have a unique appearance.                                                        | Culprit: Helena Shan Improvement?

 Further bulletins as events warrant.

 # KOTOR 1 Mod Manager